 - When all the moisture is gone, put the flakes through your food processor until it is properly powdered.

 It is important to always store homemade or store-bought milk powder in an air- and moisture-proof container.
-I vacuum pack mine to ensure it lasts longer.
+I vacuum-packed mine to ensure it lasts longer.

 To rehydrate your milk, simply add 2-3 tablespoons of powdered milk to a glass of water.